When it comes to garden clean ups, the Brisbane residents know just how much work needs to be done. Getting

-As the owner of 4 Waste Walk-In Skip Bins, a company that provides rubbish removal in Brisbane, I’ll take this opportunity today to list some of the more little-known facts about rubbish removal in Brisbane.
-This is going to be the first of two articles – there are many facts that you should be aware.
+As the owner of 4 Waste Walk-In Skip Bins, a company that provides rubbish removal in Brisbane, I’ll take this opportunity today to list some of the little-known facts about rubbish removal in Brisbane.
+This is going to be the first of two articles – there are many facts that you should be aware of.

 1. Costs associated with rubbish removal

-2. What people think of illegal dumping of kerbside waste
+2. What people think of the illegal dumping of kerbside waste

 In online surveys conducted by the EHP, only 5% of people admitted to dumping kerbside waste illegally.
 However, 14% of the respondents consider it acceptable to place old household goods on the kerbside.

-The main reasons for illegal dumping of kerbside waste according to the survey was laziness (40%), avoiding costs (18%), leaving goods for someone else (13%) and no other alternative (13%).
-These numbers may not be indicative of the entire Brisbane population, but they do show what most Brisbane residents think of the illegal dumping of kerbside waste.
+The main reasons for the illegal dumping of kerbside waste, according to the survey, were laziness (40%), avoiding costs (18%), leaving goods for someone else (13%) and no other alternative (13%).
+These numbers may not indicate the entire Brisbane population, but they show what most Brisbane residents think of the illegal dumping of kerbside waste.

 3. Dumping suburbs in Brisbane South